 They will help those students who have problems and need advice but who do not seem to be provided for by the other organizations and services mentioned.
-As well as dealing with those enquiries, they are especially concerned with the problems of physically handicapped and disabled students.
+As well as dealing with those enquiries, they are especially concerned with the problems of physically handicapped and disabled students, overseas students, and aboriginal students.